google/flatbuffers/docs/source/DartUsage.md

    implementation, or to do a customized implementation that treats all 64 bit numbers as floats.
 Supporting the Dart VM and Flutter was a more important goal of this implementation.
 Support for 16 bit integers was also added.
+5. The code generation in this offers an "ObjectBuilder", which generates code very similar to the SDK classes that consume FlatBuffers, as well as Builder classes, which produces code which more closely resembles the builders in other languages.
+The ObjectBuilder classes are easier to use, at the cost of additional references allocated.

 ## Text Parsing